alverena/documentation/user_guide/business_intelligence/business_intelligence_segments.rst

 ----------------------

-Go to *"Reports & Segments → Manage Segments* and click the :guilabel:`Create Segment` button in the top right corner of the grid.
+Go to *"Reports & Segments → Manage Segments* and click the :guilabel:`Create Segment` button in the upper-right corner of the grid.

-The Create Segment :ref:`form <user-guide-ui-components-create-pages>` will emerge.
+The :ref:`Create Segment page <user-guide-ui-components-create-pages>` will emerge.

 Define the segment settings, as described in the sections below: